UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-coccodrillo/README.md

 ```bash
 python3 ./setup/to_install.py
 ```
-### 2. Install Chrome Driver
+2. Install ChromeDriver

-This project uses Chrome for browser automation and requires ChromeDriver to be installed.
+This project uses Chrome for browser automation, which requires ChromeDriver to be installed.

-- Download the appropriate version of ChromeDriver for your operating system (Windows, macOS, or Linux).
+    Download the appropriate version of ChromeDriver for your operating system (Windows, macOS, or Linux) from the following link:
-- Make sure it matches your installed version of Google Chrome.
+    <a href="https://sites.google.com/chromium.org/driver/downloads" target="_blank">ChromeDriver</a>

-- Place the chromedriver executable inside the bin/ directory of the project.
+    Make sure to select the correct version matching your installed version of Google Chrome.

-🛠 Tip: Make sure chromedriver is executable
+    Place the chromedriver executable in the bin/ directory of the project:

-       (you may need to run: chmod +x chromedriver on Unix systems).
+        On Linux and macOS, ensure it has executable permissions (chmod +x chromedriver).

-### 3. Run
+        On Windows, make sure the file has a .exe extension.

-To run the project, execute the `run.py` file from the main project directory.
-You can do this using the command:
+🛠 Tip: On Unix-based systems, you might need to run:
 ```bash
 python run.py
 ```